Creating a new Internal Communication

 Team Member

-Target the communication to specific team members by entering the Team Member name and a Level Down setting and selecting Save.
+Target the communication to specific team members by entering the team member name and a Level Down setting.
+Then select Save.
 Repeat to add further team members.

-To look up team members, select Team Member Lookup Icon: Salesforce Lookup to search and select one Team Member at a time.
+To look up team members, select Team Member Lookup Icon: Salesforce Lookup to search and select one team member at a time.
 To add another team member, select Save after each selection.
-As Team Members are added, their names appear under the field.
+As you add team members, their names appear under the field.

-Use with the Exclude Team Member setting to prevent the communication from being shown to the named team members.
+Use with the Exclude Team Member setting to prevent the communication from showing to the named team members.

 Enter a number in the Level Down field to define the number of reporting levels below the named team members to include (or exclude).
 You must enter a value in this field if you select named team members.
 To target the communication to specific employees and not their direct reports, enter 0.

-If you want more than 10 Team Members to receive this Internal Communication, Sage People recommends adding the Team Members to a Group and selecting the Group as the audience.
-For more information about Groups, see Setting up groups in the HR Manager portal.
+If you want more than 10 team members to receive this internal communication, Sage People recommends adding the team members to a Group.
+You can then select the Group as the audience.
+For more information about groups, see Setting up groups in the HR Manager portal.

 Exclude Team Member

 Checkbox.
 Use with Team Member.
-If checked, the selected team member(s) are unable to view this communication.
+If you check this, the team members you've selected are unable to view this communication.

 Level Down